The Altucher's Investment Network is an introductory investing newsletter from James Altucher.

 They were also forced to pay $2 million in fines for selling phony financial products to senior citizens.

-Agora unfortunately owns Three Founders Publishing who publishes Altucher Investment Network.
+Agora unfortunately owns Three Founders Publishing, which publishes Altucher Investment Network.

 James Altucher is constantly running promotions where he hypes up different picks.